 What does the test result mean?

-An elevated level of VLDL cholesterol (>30 mg/dL or >0.77 mmol/L), like elevated LDL cholesterol, is considered a risk factor for heart disease and stroke.
-The presence of high VLDL in addition to high LDL may affect the choice of therapy used to lower a person's cholesterol, such as lifestyle changes or drug treatment.
+An elevated level of VLDL cholesterol (greater than 30 mg/dL or greater than 0.77 mmol/L), like elevated LDL cholesterol, is considered a risk factor for heart disease and stroke.
+The presence of high VLDL in addition to high LDL may affect treatment decisions.

 Low levels of VLDL cholesterol are not generally a concern.